PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 </div>

-- As the leading e-commerce platform in Southeast Asia, Shopee operates within a high-velocity digital marketplace.
-This project delivers a comprehensive deep-dive into Shopee Thailand’s operations, focusing on four critical pillars: Sales Trends, Product Performance, Marketing Funnels, and Customer Segmentation.
-By evaluating these core metrics, the analysis provides a holistic view of business health and delivers actionable insights designed to catalyze sustainable, long-term growth.
+- Shopee is the leading e-commerce platform operating in a high velocity marketplace in Southeast Asia.
+A major challenge for many online retail business is that rapid revenue growth does not necessarily translate into profitability.
+This project provides a deep-dive into Shopee Thailand’s operational health through four critical pillars: Sales Trends, Product Performance, Marketing Funnels, and Customer Segmentation.
+By evaluating these core metrics, the analysis uncovers the key drivers of performance and delivers actionable insights designed to catalyze sustainable, long-term growth.

 <div align="center">